prrao87/prrao87.github.io/content/posts/embedded-db-3/index.md

 ### Full-text search (FTS) queries

-Tantivy supports Lucene query syntax, in which the `+` symbol represents the `AND` boolean operator.
+Tantivy supports the same syntax as the [Lucene query parser](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html), in which the `+` symbol represents the `AND` boolean operator.
 The following ten keyword-based queries are used to search the `description` field of the dataset.
-For example, the first query below searches for documents that contain both the words `apple` and `pear` in the `description` field.
+For example, the first query below searches for documents that contain both the words *apple* and *pear* in the `description` field.

 ```txt
 +apple +pear